tim021008-la/InstagramLocationIdScraper/README.md

 This Node.js script is a powerful and resilient web scraper designed to recursively collect location data from Instagram's "Explore Locations" pages.
 It starts from a high-level country page, automatically discovers all the cities listed by navigating through all available pages, and then proceeds to visit each city page to gather a complete list of all specific locations (e.g., parks, restaurants, landmarks).

 The entire process is automated using Puppeteer, which controls a headless Chrome browser.
-The script is built to be robust, incorporating polite delays, a multi-attempt retry mechanism, and exponential backoff to handle network errors and rate-limiting gracefully.
+The script is built to be robust, incorporating delays, a multi-attempt retry mechanism, and exponential backoff to handle network errors and rate-limiting gracefully.
 The final output is a well-structured JSON file, perfect for analysis or use in other applications.

 ### **2\.
 Features**